 Allocation Priorities established by Seller at the Point(s) of Sale shall be set such that the Gas to be delivered by Seller to Buyer shall be prioritized no lower than the Gas to be delivered by Seller to any other party at the Point(s) of Sale.

+Pooling Point Deliveries

+When applicable, and unless otherwise agreed to by the Parties, Seller shall enter into pooling agreements with the applicable Transporter(s), pursuant to the pooling provisions set forth in each Transporter’s respective FERC Gas Tariff, such that Seller shall have the authority to manage that portion of Buyer’s pooling area transportation capacity, under Buyer’s transportation agreement(s) with Transporter(s) and each applicable Transporter’s FERC Gas Tariff, required to transport Gas from the Point(s) of Receipt to the Point(s) of Sale.
+Gas delivered by Seller to Buyer under the Contract shall be sourced under Seller’s pooling agreement(s) with Transporter(s) as designated in the Transaction Confirmation.

 Operational Flow Orders

-Should either Party receive an operational flow order or other order or notice from a Transporter requiring action to be taken in connection with this Contract or Gas flowing under this Contract (“OFO”), such Party shall immediately notify the other Party of the OFO and provide the other Party a copy of the same by facsimile.
+Should either Party receive an operational flow order or other order or notice from a Transporter requiring action to be taken in connection with a Transaction or Gas flowing under a Transaction (“OFO”), such Party shall immediately notify the other Party of the OFO and provide the other Party a copy of the same by facsimile.
 The Parties shall take all actions required by the OFO within the time prescribed.
 Each Party shall indemnify, defend and hold harmless the other Party from any claims, including, without limitation, all non-compliance penalties and attorney's fees, associated with an OFO (i) of which the indemnifying Party failed to give the indemnified Party the notice required hereunder or (ii) under which the indemnifying Party failed to take the action required by the OFO within the time prescribed if proper notice was provided.

 RESERVATION FEE

 Reservation Fee

-Reservation Buyer shall pay Seller each Monthduring the Term of Contract a monthly “Reservation Fee”, which charge shall be payable regardless of the quantities of Gas actually purchased by Buyer in such Month. the Reservation Fee for a Month shall equal twenty-six cents ($0.26) per MMBtu, multiplied by the MaxDQ, multiplied by the number of Days in the applicable Month.
+If a “Daily Reservation Rate” is set forth in the Transaction Confirmation, Buyer shall pay Seller each Month a monthly “Reservation Fee”, which charge shall be payable regardless of the quantities of Gas actually purchased by Buyer in such Month.
+For any Transaction that includes this fee, the Reservation Fee for a Month shall equal the MDQ in effect for such Month multiplied by the Daily Reservation Rate, as set forth in the Transaction Confirmation, multiplied by the number of Days in the applicable Month.

 Reservation Fee Credit

-In the event that Seller fails to make the DCQ available to Buyer when properly requested in accordance with this Contract, and Buyer does not receive from Seller for such DCQ payments as set forth in Section 5.4.2.b herein Buyer shall receive a “Reservation Fee Credit” which shall automatically reduce the Reservation Fee otherwise due for the Month, such credit to be calculated by multiplying the applicable Reservation Fee as set forth in Section 4.1 by the DCQ that Seller failed to make available.
+In the event that Seller is unable or fails to make available to Buyer the Gas it is obligated to provide under a Transaction, pursuant to the provisions of Section 5.1.1, and Buyer does not invoice Seller for Supply Deficiency Charges as set forth in Section 5.4.2.b herein for the quantities of Gas not provided, Buyer shall receive a “Reservation Fee Credit” for each Day of such occurrence, which shall automatically reduce the Reservation Fee otherwise due for the Month, such credit to be calculated by multiplying the Daily Reservation Rate by the quantities of Gas that Seller was obligated but failed to make available.

 PRICE